-a) At all times that the premises are open to the public the premises shall be supervised by a manager who is present on the premises and engaged in such supervisory activities.
+14. a) At all times that the premises are open to the public the

-b) A notice showing the name of the manager who is supervising the premises at any particular time shall be conspicuously displayed in a position where it can easily be seen by customers or officers on entering the premises.

-c) The licensee shall ensure through training and monitoring that the manager understands the licence conditions, including the conditions set out in these Regulations and all Codes and Rules referred herein.

-d) The licensee shall ensure that all managers are trained pursuant to paragraph c above before they first carry out management duties at the premises.

-e) Ongoing training shall be provided for managers as appropriate.

-f) A written record shall be kept in relation to training and monitoring of each officer pursuant to this condition.
+- c) A notice showing the name of the manager who is supervising the premises at any particular time shall be conspicuously displayed in a position where it can easily be seen by customers or officers on entering the premises. - d) The licensee shall ensure through training and monitoring that the manager understands the licence conditions, including the conditions set out in these Regulations and all Codes and Rules referred herein. - e) The licensee shall ensure that all managers are trained pursuant to paragraph c above before they first carry out management duties at the premises. - f) Ongoing training shall be provided for managers as appropriate. - g) A written record shall be kept in relation to training and monitoring of each officer pursuant to this condition.

-g) In this condition "manager" means a person over the age of 18 whose identity has been notified to the Council in writing at least 10 working days before engaging in supervisory activities pursuant to this condition.
+- g) In this condition "manager" means a person over the age of 18 whose identity has been notified to the Council in writing at least 10 working days before engaging in supervisory activities pursuant to this condition. - 15.
 All areas used for licensable activities shall be supervised at all times so as to ensure compliance with the conditions of the licence.